 The new optional practice allows a person transferring an interest in land to a nominee for a named beneficial owner, with the agreement of that nominee and beneficial owner, to treat the named beneficial owner as the transferee for the purposes of establishing whether there has been a transfer of a going concern.
 Paragraph 8.2 contains an example you can use to record the agreement.

 Persons transferring an interest in land to a person who’s a nominee for a named beneficial owner will be expected to check the VAT registration and where necessary the VAT elections made by the beneficial owner.

-8.3 Suggested format of Notice of Agreement
+8.2 Suggested format of a notice of agreement

-8.3.1 Notice of Agreement to adopt Statement of Practice
+Notice of Agreement to adopt Statement of Practice

 Future beneficial owner: (Z)